serajsas/GetItDone/README.md

  - As a user, I want to be able to see the **progress** of completed tasks
  - As a user, I want to be able to **save** my to-do list to file
  - As a user, I want to be able to **load** my to-do list from file

+## _Phase 4: Task 2_

+- I have used the Map interface, and it is implemented in the TodoList class in the model package.
+There are many methods that are related to the use of the Map interface, mainly addition and removal of a task from a task list, changing a task to being complete, incomplete or in-review, also deleting a task and returning specific task descriptions.